adapter-hub/adapters/docs/adapter_composition.md

     Splitting the input between two adapters using the 'Split' block.
 ```

-The `Split` block can be used to split an input sequence between two adapters.
+The `Split` block can be used to split an input sequence between multiple adapters.
-This is done by specifying a split index, at which the sequences should be divided.
+This is done by specifying split indices at which the sequences should be divided.
 In the following example, we split each input sequence between adapters `g` and `h`.
-For each sequence, all tokens from 0 up to 63 are forwarded through `g` while all tokens beginning at index 64 are forwarded through `h`:
+For each sequence, all tokens from 0 up to 63 are forwarded through `g` while the next 64 tokens are forwarded through `h`:

 ```python
 import adapters.composition as ac